Blessingdominic/SQLproject/README.md

 ```
 ![Screenshot showing duplicate rows](https://raw.githubusercontent.com/Blessingdominic/SQLproject/main/Screenshot%20showing%20duplicate%20rows.png)

--- It will be impossible to delete columns from CTE tables.
+It would be impossible to delete columns from CTE tables.
 So, we'll create a second staging table and add the `row_num` column
 ```
 CREATE TABLE `layoff_data1` (
   `company` text,